Kavita-04/Blissful-Decor/README.md

 This is an E-commerce website having decoration items.
 It includes selling and purchasing of house/office/party/marriage decoration items.

-# Features

-1. User login and registration
-2. List of available items
-3. Add to Cart
-4. Settings
-5. Customization on selective items
-6. Gift Wrap and Message (If item is a gift)
-7. Logout and more

 # Group Members

 S.no.| Name